alchemydc/musemeter/memory-bank/progress.md

 - Modified the src/App.tsx file to return results for Boulder, CO by default, if no default location is stored in LocalStorage
 - Configured the default number of events per page using environment variables.
 - Removed the hardcoded port for the api_proxy server.
+- Removed the state input box from the app because it was making the UI unusable on mobile.

 ## What's Left to Build
 - Input validation for the search parameter(s) prior to the api_server making requests